bigskysoftware/hypermedia-systems-book/ch04-extending-html-as-hypermedia.typ

 To demonstrate how `hx-trigger` works, consider the following situation: we want to trigger the request on our button when the mouse enters it.
-Now, this is certainly not a _good_ UX pattern, but bear with us: we are just using this an example.
+Now, this is certainly not a _good_ UX pattern, but bear with us: we are just using this as an example.

 To respond to a mouse entering the button, we would add the following attribute